College football's 50 best players in 2018

 Key stat: 2,985 passing yards; No. 7 in McShay mock

 Herbert has yet to declare for the NFL draft, but if he does, he will likely position himself to be the first quarterback selected.
-Though he fought bouts of inconsistency, Herbert finished tied for tenth nationally with 28 touchdown passes to just eight interceptions, while throwing for 2,985 yards.
+Though he fought bouts of inconsistency, Herbert finished tied for 10th nationally with 28 touchdown passes to just eight interceptions, while throwing for 2,985 yards.

 45. DERRICK BROWN